r-grandorder/tri-hermes/en/pages/salem.md

 Do you know what today's date is?
 It's actually the evening of April 29.

 **Mephistopheles:**
 And do you know what this means?
-Do you...? ? ?
+Do you...???

 **Mephistopheles:**
 It means that tomorrow is Walpurgisnacht!
 Heehahahahahahaha!